Revature-WellNet/Backend/README.md

 /user/doctorPatientMap/{firstName}/{lastName}
 - get request returns the list of patients that the logged in doctor has already seen

-##Additional Notes:
+## Additional Notes:
 There are more functions in handlers that are not being used.
 Only used functions are logged here.

+Our unit tests are in src/test/java.
+We currently have 73% test coverage of the service layer.
+We're using eclEmma to calculate test coverage.
+You can install it by going to help in STS, going to the eclipse market place and installing it as a plugin.
+It will then show up when you right click a file as "Coverage As".